imanidris/imanidris/README.md

 - 🔭 I’m currently working on my thesis project
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about
 - 📫 How to reach me: imanidris1212@gmail.com

+You can see my Data Science portfolio here.